mstubbs72/cws-caseworker-parent-portal/README.md

 ### Inspiration

-* Developed **Design Challenge**: "*How might we implement a modern, convenient app for parents to communicate with case workers and easily access resources?*"
+* Developed **Design Challenge**: "*As a caseworker or parent, I would like to search for child care providers in my vicinity so that I can choose the best provider for a child*"
 * Conducted 1:1 and Group Interviews with real case worker and several non-participating staff
 * Conducted user research to identify target audiences
 * Developed personas